 Scanning Electron Microscopy / Energy Dispersive X-Ray Spectroscopy (SEM/EDS)

 Elemental Analytical Testing by SEM/ESD is actually a combination of two techniques into one.
 The SEM portion is a visual method that allows one to view a sample in a slightly different manner than with the naked eye or with an optical microscope.
 The image created by the SEM is grayscale and is based off the electrons present at the location being inspected – with heavier elements showing up brighter, and lighter elements appearing darker.

-At times, contaminant material that is not visible to the naked eye is visible via SEM.
+At times, contaminant material not visible to the naked eye is detected by SEM.
 For instance, optically transparent materials can be seen in SEM.
 Also, thin residues or residues that can only be seen at high magnification are more visible in SEM than with optical microscopy.
-Figure 2 (below) shows an example of just such a thin residue observed surrounding a printed circuit board pad.
+Figure 2 (below) shows an example of such a thin residue observed surrounding a printed circuit board pad.

 Switching sides on SEM/EDS, the EDS analysis is a standard analytical technique which identifies elemental species present in a given area of interest.
 The results are in spectral form, as shown in Figure 3 (below), similar to the FTIR results shown in Figure 1 (above), with each peak representing an individual element.

-From this spectrum, quantitative results can be obtained for any elemental species present (above carbon on the periodic table) in the area of interest.
-Further, this additional information can then be used to help answer more questions in an attempt to identify the contaminant material.
+From this spectrum, quantitative results can be achieved for any elemental species present (above carbon on the periodic table) in the area of interest.
+Further, this additional information can help answer more questions in an attempt to identify the contaminant material: